emukidid/randoplayer/README.md

 ```
 /mnt/tvdrive/                   # Mounted USB drive
 └── tv/                         # Root folder for media content
+    ├── commercials/            # Special dir from which to fetch commercials from (exactly 1 file will play after every episode)
+    │   ├── 1992 beer ad.mp4
+    │   ├── Rocca Bros.mp4
     ├── ShowA/                  # Each subfolder is a "show"
     │   ├── episode1.mp4
     │   ├── episode2.avi